tayloryork/grunt-npid/README.md

 #### options.file
 Type: `String`
-Default value: `.tmp/npid.pid'`
+Default value: `.tmp/pid-file.pid'`

-A file path that is created when the the task npid is ran and deleted when the grunt process exists.
+A file path that is created when the the task pidFile is ran and deleted when the grunt process exists.

 #### options.killIfRunning
 Type: `Boolean`